 Every time I see one of those medical alert emails, my heart sinks just a little bit.
 I warily read, scared of what illness might invade our family next.
-We don’t end up catching them all, of course, but just knowing that we’ve circled strep throat or hand foot and mouth disease, not to mention the flu and a hundred common colds… well it all makes me want to secure us in a bubble until spring blooms again.
+We don’t end up catching them all, of course, but just knowing that we’ve circled strep throat or covid, not to mention the flu and a hundred common colds, well it all makes me want to secure us in a bubble until spring blooms again.

-So, here’s a quick refresher of some of the best ways to make sure that the next medical alert does not affect your family!
+So, here’s a quick refresher of some of the best ways to ensure that the next medical alert does not affect your family!

 1. Wash your hands

 We all know how important hand washing is and know it as the top way to stop the spread of disease.
-And our Brooksfield kids are old enough now to be trusted to do it on their own (they do it at school all day long).
+And our Brooksfield School, kids do it at school all day long.
 But do you ask them if they’ve done it?
-Ever stand next to them to make sure they pick up the soap and give each finger a little scrub?
+Ever stand next to them to ensure they pick up the soap and gently scrub each finger?
 Flu season is a great time to do a little hand washing spot check on your little ones.

 2. Cover up

 Your mouth and nose, that is.
 The healthy habit of grabbing a tissue or sneezing or coughing into our elbows gets lost over the generally healthy summer months.
 As noses start running, remind your kids where the tissue box is and help them get, and dispose, of, one when they need it.

 You’ll soon have a Thanksgiving meal to prep, holiday gifts to buy, parties and events to attend, and before you know it, you’ve skipped lunch for the fifth straight day and barely closed your eyes for more than a few hours each night.
 And your immune system will take the hit.
 Take a break, slow it down, and get the rest, exercise, and healthy foods and drinks your body needs to ward off infection.